-A valid master remote command consists of three Home-PNA frames with an AID of FFh.
-Since the HomePNA header is prepended to packets received from the MAC, packets from the master station may be separated by intervals during which other (slave) stations may transmit their frames.
+A valid master remote command consists of three HomePNA frames with an AID of FFh.
+Since the HomePNA header is prepended to packets received from the MAC as well as Any1Home packets.
+Packets from the master station may be separated by intervals during which other (slave) stations may transmit their frames.